natefinch/npf/content/blog/why-everyone-hates-go.md

 character of the people using it.

-The most vocal Go detractors are those developers who write in ML-derived languages (Haskel, Rust, Scala, *et al*) who have tied their preferred programming language into their identity.
+The most vocal Go detractors are those developers who write in ML-derived languages (Haskell, Rust, Scala, *et al*) who have tied their preferred programming language into their identity.
 The mere existence of Go says "your views on what makes a good programming language are wrong".
 And the more people that use and like Go, the more strongly they feel that they're being told